DigitalKin-ai/kinos/docs/ARCHITECTURE.md

-# Architecture Parallagon
+# Architecture KinOS

 ## Overview

-The Parallagon system uses a modular architecture built around autonomous agents that collaborate through a shared file system.
+The KinOS system uses a modular architecture built around autonomous agents that collaborate through a shared file system.
 The core components are:

 - Web Application (Flask)
 - Autonomous Agents